 "That would be irrational," Alvin affirmed as his mother chuckled.
-"Okay, now imagine I give you a hundred thousand-more than twice as much as your American Union Job."
-He balanced the silver dollar on his fist, Martin Luther King's profile staring expectantly upward.
+"Okay, now imagine I give you a hundred thousand-more than double your American Union Job."
+He balanced the silver dollar on his fist, Martin Luther King's profile staring upward.
 "If you win, you get a million dollars, but if you're wrong, you lose every penny.
 If you're willing to bet, call it."